benmccormick/benmccormick.github.io/pages/posts/sublime-text-for-javascript-configuration.md

 layout: "post"
 path: "/2013/01/01/sublime-text-for-javascript-configuration"
 category: "tools"
-description: 'Helpful configuration options for JS developers'
+description: "Helpful configuration options for JS developers"
+pageViews: "9290"
+last30pageViews: "49"
 ---

 I'm starting a new series of posts on Sublime Text, and how to get the most out of the editor.